alifaizankazmi/codingWithoutCoffee/content/posts/listReversal.md

 is evaluated right-to-left, which means the expression is not performing the intended type check at all!
 From right to left, this expression contains two inner expressions evaluated in the following order:

-    object = 7h
-    type
+    type (object = 7h)

 So, `object = 7h` evaluates to a boolean value (`0b` or `1b`) which is then served as the argument to the `type` function.
 No wonder, then, that we get the following result when we invoke our function with a list of numbers:

     isList 1 2 3
     -> -1h

 `-1h` is the numerical representation of the boolean datatype.

+---

+As an aside, lists in kdb are typically enclosed in round brackets and a semi-colon is used to separate list items.
+However, round brackets and semi-colons can be dropped for a list of *atoms* (known as primitives in languages like Java) where each atom is of the same datatype.

+---

 Here is the corrected version of the function: